hpides/BDL/tutorial_03_hadoop_settings.md

 ## Hadoop Setup

-Now we configure the Hadoop on our Pi cluster with one namenode and 4 datanodes.
+Now we configure the Hadoop on our Pi cluster with one Namenode and 4 Datanodes.
 When not otherwise stated all instructions have to be executed on all nodes.

 ### Hadoop Environment Variables